bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 10°
-- Breezy and Mostly Clear
+- Breezy
-- 69% humidity
+- 70% humidity
 - 18 mph wind
-- 19% cloud cover
+- 6% cloud cover
 - 55 AQI 🟨
 - About 10.2 inches of snow on the ground